Vulgar video surfaces of candidate who was on ‘Apprentice’

 NORTH WILDWOOD, N.J.
 (AP) — A former “Apprentice” contestant who was caught on video using a vulgarity to proposition a woman says he won’t end his bid for a New Jersey Assembly seat.

-Republicans booted Brian McDowell from the party ticket when a video surfaced of him telling a woman she should have sex with him.
+Republican Brian McDowell says he was joking around and didn’t intend to be degrading when he was filmed telling a woman she should have sex with him.

-McDowell says he was joking around and didn’t intend to be degrading.
 He says he has known the woman for 10 years and thinks a Democratic spy may have shot the video.

 He says he’s staying in the race because he wants to reduce property taxes.

-Cape May County Republicans booted him from the party line, which determines ballot positioning.

 Most Read Stories